-In April 2018 we began a transformational partnership with The ACT Foundation, who are matching our annual £100,000 grant fund for the next five years, taking the total fund to £1million.
+In April 2018 we began a transformational partnership with The Edward Gostling Foundation, formally known as The ACT Foundation.
+They are matching our annual £100,000 grant fund for the next five years, taking the total fund to £1million.
 The funding will be available for the next five years and will be open to all older people living in poverty in England and Wales.

 It is now the end of the second quarter of the partnership and we are pleased to announce we have awarded an incredible 420 grants.
 We are giving away 74% more grants than we were at the same point last year.